The best hotels in Grand Anse

 The other price spike comes in late December through early January.
 Christmas week and New Year's see Spice Island and Calabash adding mandatory supplements, sometimes $200-300 extra per night.
 Mid-January through March is the real sweet spot: dry season weather, post-holiday prices, and the island is far more relaxed.

-Grand Anse's best neighborhoods
+Grand Anse's best hotel regions

 Grand Anse Beach is the obvious anchor.
 But Lance aux Epines, 10 minutes south, punches well above its weight for quiet luxury.
 Start at Grand Anse Beach if you want action and sand at your door.
 Move south only if you're after privacy and don't mind grabbing a taxi into town.